playcanvas/developer.playcanvas.com/content/en/user-manual/assets/fonts.md

 ### Intensity

-Intensity is used to boost the value read from the multi-channel signed distance field, 0 is no boost, 1 is max boost.
+Intensity is used to boost the value read from the signed distance field, 0 is no boost, 1 is max boost.
 This can be useful if the font does not render with clean smooth edges with the default intensity or if you are rendering the font at small font sizes.

 ## Character Presets